 These three organisations deliver their unique aims in the exhibition, yet all unify in their assertion that art not only communicates to the people, but also serves numerous important functions.
 Nothing Beautiful Unless Useful, curated by Anna Colin, is the first of four curatorial fellowships granted by the Arts Council in collaboration with the Contemporary Art Society.
 It absolutely deserves a visit as it leaves the visitor enlightened and confident of art’s visions in the period.

-Contemporary Art Society: Nothing Beautiful Unless Useful is on at Whitechapel Gallery until 1st December 2013, for further information visit here.
+Contemporary Art Society: Nothing Beautiful Unless Useful is at Whitechapel Gallery until 1st December 2013.
+For further information visit the gallery’s website here.